hyosung11/Launch-School/Courses/journal.md

 ## 20220718 월요일

 07:34 Looking at some code before breakfast with the kids.
 I think I may have my retake interview tomorrow at 9:00 AM but it hasn't been confirmed yet.

+09:35 Working on practice problems in Coderpad.
+I still don't have confirmation of my interview for tomorrow.

+09:47 I haven't completely lost all that I've learned.
+I want to ace this interview and move on in the curriculum.
+I want to rekindle the love of the feedback loop and solving problems.